-The guide is aimed at Private landlords that are letting under an assured shorthold tenancy in England.
-The How to Let guide does not cover leasehold, holiday lets or ‘resident landlords’ who let to lodgers.
+The aim of the guide is to advise private landlords that are letting under an assured shorthold tenancy in England.
+It does not cover leasehold, holiday lets or ‘resident landlords’ who let to lodgers.

 Download the How to Let Guide for Landlords

-The series of guides that are available to download from the Government website include:
+The series of guides that are available to download from the government website include:

-- How to Lease (Information for leaseholders)
+- How to Lease (for leaseholders)

-- How to Rent a Safe Home (Information only for tenants)
+- How to Rent a Safe Home (information only for tenants)

-Housing Minister Heather Wheeler MP said:
+Former Housing Minister Heather Wheeler MP said:

 “Every day across the country thousands of people move house – from young people leaving home for the first time, to those relocating after years in the same property.

-“Whatever the circumstance, we want to ensure renters, landlords and leaseholders are armed with information, so they know their rights, responsibilities and can challenge poor behaviour.
+“Whatever the circumstance, we want to ensure renters, landlords and leaseholders are armed with information, so they know their rights, responsibilities and can challenge poor behaviour."

-If you wish to discuss the new How to let guide with a member of the landlord team, please contact us on 0333 577 8888.
+If you wish to discuss the new How to Let guide with a member of the landlord team, please contact us on 0333 577 8888.